elahe-dastan/shovel/README.md

 3 fit a linear regression model (as easy as a piece of cake) **Note**: we have nominal columns in our dataset which obviously linear regression cannot handle so we should transform these nominal values to numerical value before fitting the model
+##### Encoding
+Let me explain how I think completely, our nominal columns are school, sex, address, femsize, Pstatus, Mjob, Fjob, reason, guardian, schoolsup, famsup, paid, activities, nursery, higher, internet, romantic.<br/>
+the categorical attributes generally fall into three groups (it's my grouping):<br/>
+1. binary: they can have only two possible values we can consider one them as zero and the other as one, in our dataset these are binary: school, sex, address, femsize, Pstatus, schoolsup, famsup, paid, activities, nursery, higher, internet, romantic
+2. ordinal: they can have multiple categorical values but you can see an order among them for example Like,Like Somewhat,Neutral,Dislike Somewhat,Dislike, it's obviously seen that 'Like' is much closer to 'Like Somewhat' than 'Dislike' so the differentiate of the numbers I assign to 'Like' and 'Like Somewhat' should be less than the differentiate of 'Like' and 'Dislike' (you get the point!) none of our attributes is ordinal
+3. nothing : they can have multiple categorical values but there is no order, in this case it's not reasonable to assign numerical values to the values cause the values which get closer numbers will have lower distance from each other though it's not correct.Mjob, Fjob, reason and guardian of our dataset are form this group **Solution**: we can use OneHotEncoding, this strategy converts each category value into a new column and assigns a 1 or 0 (True/False) value to the column

 4.